psychemedia/island-storynotes/piedPiperNewtown/identity_of_abraham_elder.md

 >
 > ...

-We also have evidence of Moreton's social standing on the Island, as noted in this report from the *Hampshire Advertiser* of [Saturday 07 June 1845](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000494/18450607/034/0008), p8:
+There is further evidence of Moreton's social standing on the Island, as noted in this report from the *Hampshire Advertiser* of [Saturday 07 June 1845](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000494/18450607/034/0008), p8:

 > Cowes, Saturday June 7
 >